yashmadan123/mslearn-openai/Instructions/Labs/standalone-lab2-gettingstartedpage.md

 By the end of this lab, you will have:

-- **Azure OpenAI Integration**: This hands-on lab will guide you in gaining proficiency in integrating Azure OpenAI Service into your applications to leverage AI-driven functionalities.
+- **Azure OpenAI Integration**: Gain proficiency in integrating Azure OpenAI Service into your applications to leverage AI-driven functionalities.

-- **Create and Configure Azure OpenAI Resources**: This hands-on lab will guide you in setting up and configuring an Azure OpenAI resource to facilitate the deployment of language models.
+- **Create and Configure Azure OpenAI Resources**: Gain experience in setting up and configuring an Azure OpenAI resource to facilitate the deployment of language models.

-- **Deploy and Interact with Language Models**: This hands-on lab will guide you in deploying a language model and using a command-line application in Azure Cloud Shell to interact with it, understanding its role in processing natural language.
+- **Deploy and Interact with Language Models**: Successfully deploy a language model and use a command-line application in Azure Cloud Shell to interact with it, understanding its role in processing natural language.

-- **Manage Conversation History**: This hands-on lab will guide you in learning how to manage conversation history to ensure that AI responses remain contextually relevant and meaningful.
+- **Manage Conversation History**: Learn how to manage conversation history to ensure that AI responses remain contextually relevant and meaningful.

-- **Develop Practical AI-Powered Applications**: This hands-on lab will guide you in acquiring experience in building AI-powered applications, effectively applying Azure OpenAI capabilities in real-world scenarios.
+- **Develop Practical AI-Powered Applications**: Acquire hands-on experience in building AI-powered applications, applying Azure OpenAI capabilities effectively in real-world scenarios.

 ## Pre-Requisites